swansestudio/swansestudio/README.md

 A moderate perfectionist.

-Find myself enjoying delving into a range of activities such as social psychology, books, digital photography and video, music, the internet, linguistics, languages, and AI.
+I am interested in a wide range of topics, including social psychology, books, digital photography and video, music, the internet, linguistics, languages, and AI.

 ### **Software and technologies use:**